jotaku/Interworks-cloud-assignment/PlaywrightTests/README.md

 This project demonstrates how to automate the nterworks.cloud Test Challenge using Playwright JS.
 Playwright JS is a modern and reliable end-to-end testing library that provides a high-level API to automate web browsers.

+## Prerequisites

+Before running the tests, make sure your system meets the following requirements:

+- Node.js 12+ (preferably the latest LTS version)
+- npm or yarn
+- Operating System: Playwright is compatible with macOS, Linux, and Windows.

 ## Setup

 To start using this project, clone the repository and install the dependencies: